 Iridescent pearls come in soft colors that complement and flatter most complexions, and they are a popular wardrobe accessory for this reason.
-You’ll find pearls in a spectrum of neutrals ranging from creamy white to black to an assortment of beautiful hues including pink, yellow, brown, green, purple, blue, silver, and black.
+You’ll find pearls in a spectrum of neutrals ranging from creamy white to black, and to an assortment of beautiful hues including pink, yellow, brown, green, purple, blue, and silver.

 High-quality pearls have a reflective luster, making them appear creamy white with an iridescent sheen that casts many colorful hues.

 - Pearls have long been thought to symbolize modesty and purity.